 - Add any old vegetable vines from beans, squash etc to the compost pile.

-- Succession sow arugula, radishes and spinach mid-Sept onwards.
+- Succession plant arugula, radishes and spinach mid-Sept onwards.

-- Transplant polytunnel cold hardy greenhouse plants where heat loving plants were.
+- Transplant cold hardy greenhouse plants where heat loving plants were.

 - Sow cover crops mid- to end of the month.